a diversion to Saskatoon for some fall colours

 What I really loved about our location at the Bess is that it stands right along the banks of the South Saskatchewan River in the downtown of the city, with beautiful walking trails and the Kiwanis Memorial Park to provide comfort and diversions for joggers, dog walkers, lovers, and happy families.
 I saw a lot of smiling faces and was greeted at every turn by folks just enjoying the great outdoors on a beautiful Sunday afternoon.

 And so does chocolate, as you know!
 I found a Laura Secord store in the Midtown Plaza, a shopping centre just a short walk from the hotel.
 And I’m told that Harden & Huyse is an artisanal Belgian chocolatier worth checking out.
 Saskatoon-based Arriba makes a terrific raw chocolate bar that I had the pleasure of tasting in Winnipeg.
-And there are others such as Callebaut.
-That’s a lot of good chocolate variety for a small city.
+And there are others such as “Those Girls at the Market” who are local and very innovative and the better known Callebaut.
+That’s a lot of good chocolate variety for a small city of just 331,000.

-Indeed, I was surprised to learn that at only 260,000 people, Saskatoon is Saskatchewan’s largest city.
-It may be small on population, but it’s big on hospitality, natural beauty, quality of life, and cultural offerings.
-I’m glad knowing I’ll be back in less than nine months for a conference!
+Indeed, I was surprised to learn that Saskatoon is Saskatchewan’s largest city, beating out the capital city of Regina at just over 258,000.
+Saskatoon may be small based on global on population, but it’s big on hospitality, natural beauty, quality of life, and cultural offerings.
+If you haven’t already visited this lovely Canadian city, I strongly suggest you put it in your future plans.

 Have you been to Saskatoon (or Saskatchewan?)
 What were your impressions?
 Please share them with us here.